Skrsed/organization/README.md

 3. Select the base repository (organization/repository) and the base branch (dev).

-4. Select the head repository (your forked repository) and the compare branch (e.g., feature/your-feature-name).
+4. Select the head repository (organization/repository) and the compare branch (e.g., feature/your-feature-name).

 5. Click on "Create Pull Request."